Tricontinental Conference (1966): Attendees

 Notable conference attendees included anti-colonialist Amílcar Cabral of Guinea-Bissau and Nguyen Van Tien, the representative of the National Liberation Front of South Vietnam.
-Other prominent figures included Fidel Castro, the Prime Minister of Cuba, and Salvador Allende, the President of Chile and Asela de los Santos, one of the founder members of the Communist Party of Cuba.
-Notable absentees included Che Guevara, who while fighting in Bolivia sent a letter to be read to the delegates on his behalf; and Mehdi Ben Barka, the intended Chairman of the conference whose disappearance two months prior sparked deep anti-imperialist tones during the event.
+Other prominent figures included Fidel Castro, the Prime Minister of Cuba; Salvador Allende, at that time a Senator and president of the Chilean senate and later the President of Chile; and Asela de los Santos, one of the founder members of the Communist Party of Cuba.
+Notable absentees included Che Guevara, who, while fighting in Bolivia, sent a letter to be read to the delegates on his behalf; and Mehdi Ben Barka, the intended Chairman of the conference, whose disappearance two months prior sparked deep anti-imperialist tones during the event.